Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 30, 2019

 8. Missing large

-jmcenanly almost 5 years ago
+jmcenanly about 5 years ago

 Hence the term, “Sea Urchin”